In 2020, Oregon may become the first state in the United States to legalize Psilocybin with the Oregon Psilocybin Services Act..

 Initiative Petition 34

-Oregon is one step away from getting an initiative on 2020 ballot to legalize psychedelic mushrooms for therapeutic use.
+Oregon is one step away from getting an initiative on 2020 ballot to legalize psychedelic mushrooms for therapeutic use, known as psychedelic therapy.
 Denver and Oakland decriminalized psilocybin this year, which was considered –and is – a revolutionary step in dismantling the legacy of the Drug War.
 But it still remained an illegal Schedule I substance.
 If Oregon votes in favor of the Oregon Psilocybin Services Act, it will be the state the first in the United States to legalize a Schedule I.

 Initially, the Oregon Psilocybin Society, the organization responsible for the initiative, outlined an additional and even more ambitious proposal.
 It would have decriminalized psilocybin beyond medical use.
 This would have made Oregon also the first state to legalize a Schedule I drug beyond marijuana.
 That is no longer on the case, which has sent some disgruntled ripples across the Psychedelic community.
 Perhaps this will encourage other organizations in other states to tackle reforming drug policy.
 Regardless, the Attorney General cleared the now officially titled, Initiative Petition 34, to gather signatures in order to secure a spot in the 2020 elections.